iamdonovan/iamdonovan.github.io/docs/teaching/egm722/project/index.rst

 programming project
 ====================

-The links below provide more information about getting started on the repository for your programming project.
+The links below provide more information about getting started on the repository and required files for your programming project.

 .. toctree::